BUTSpeechFIT/SOT-DiCoW/README.md

 This repository contains the official implementation of SOT-DiCoW (submitted to ASRU 2025).

+This repository is a fork of the previous work TS-ASR Whisper available on [GitHUB](https://github.com/BUTSpeechFIT/TS-ASR-Whisper).

 ## Setup
 1. Clone the repository: `git clone ...; cd ...`
 2. Setup python environment (using conda or virtual environment):